 at the intersection of social computing and accessibility.
 As an Assistant Professor and Presidential Postdoctoral Fellow in University of Michigan's School of Information (UMSI), I investigate how to create more meaningful and accessible online communities for aging populations and voice-based interfaces for people with vision impairments.
-My dissertation work focused on developing voice-based systems for older adults with vision impairments.
-Also, I have studied how crowd work platforms can be more meaningful to novice workers such as older adults.
+My dissertation work focused on developing voice-based online communities for older adults with vision impairments.

 In the past I have conducted research at University of Maryland's HCIL, Carnegie Mellon's Usable Privacy and Security Lab, UMBC's PAD Lab, Northwestern University's Inclusive Technology Lab, IBM Research, Facebook's Research Center, and Microsoft Research.
 In my spare time, I help lead Brave Initiatives, an organization that teaches high school girls to code using the user-centered design process.
 At Brave Camps, girls build websites addressing community issues they value.